 The sense of dedication was so engrained in the two young men that in 2015, Rolf took the initiative to organise the first festival: ”I had a strong desire to mix my great interest in and knowledge about jazz and the Danish jazz scene with the experience of the Samsø summer idyll and my childhood memories.
 I wanted to present some of the young talent of Danish jazz to the island that I love and from which I come.
 I called Mikkel and asked if he was up for it,” says Rolf, who works as a jazz musician in Copenhagen.

-It has so far resulted in four festivals with a fifth just around the corner.
+It has so far resulted in nine festivals with a tenth just around the corner.
 Every year programmes present international names from both Europe and the United States with a number of young talents from the Danish jazz scene.

 • Samsø Jazz Festival runs forthree days at the end of July.